 The Public Diplomacy Council’s mission statement commits PDC to promoting excellence in professional practice, academic study, and advocacy for public diplomacy.

 Advocacy — effectively making the case for public diplomacy in legislative, policy, and public circles — is central to our work.

 In Forces for Good: The Six Practices of High Impact Nonprofits Heather Grant and Leslie Crutchfield argue that advocacy is one of six functions essential to a successful nonprofit.
 Delivering services is not enough; to be truly effective, an organization must shape the public policy arena in which those services are delivered.
 Whether the goal is to influence budgets, regulations, or the views of decision-makers, advocacy is a fundamental tool of successful organizations.

 PDC members constitute a unique advocacy resource: skilled communicators with deep experience in the study and/or practice of public diplomacy.
 Without exception, our members can make what former Librarian of Congress James Billington described as “the hard case for the soft stuff” with depth and authority.

 Civilians are the first line of defense for America’s interests abroad.
 Diplomats and private citizens play vital roles in advancing U.S. policies and building relationships with foreign counterparts.

-- The members: Many PDC members are available to speak or to be interviewed on topics of interest.
-Look for the names in red on the PDC membership roster [hyperlink to Members page] to view their areas of expertise.
+Members as a Resource: Many PDC members are available to speak or to be interviewed on topics of interest.
 If you write to PDC at email@example.com, we will put you in contact.